tytydraco/yessleep/out/Bored.md

 *If no one is, if Death finds no more pleasure in her duties, we can only hope humanity can find a way to function without her.*

-I can only hope I won’t wake up tomorrow.
+I wish to be so lucky I won’t wake up tomorrow.

 Good luck.